Macherla Niyojakavargam: Music

-The music is composed by Mahathi Swara Sagar, his third collaboration with Nithiin, after Bheeshma and Maestro.
+The music is composed by Mahati Swara Sagar, his third collaboration with Nithiin, after Bheeshma and Maestro.
 The audio is distributed by Aditya Music.

 The first single titled "Chill Maro" was sung by Nakash Aziz, Sanjana Kalmanje and it was released on 31 May 2022.
 The second single titled "Ra Ra Reddy I'm Ready" was released on 9 July 2022.
 A part of the song "Ranu Ranu Antundi Chinnadho" from Nithiin's first film Jayam too was recreated within the song.

 Release

 The film was released in theatres on 12 August 2022.
+It opened to negative reviews from critics and collected 15.75 crores in India, and 69K in the US.
+The film was a box office disappointment despite high buzz.
 The post-theatrical streaming rights of the film were acquired by ZEE5 and premiered on 9 December 2022.
+The film's satellite rights were brought by Zee Telugu and it will premiere soon.

 The Hindi dubbed version titled MCK: Macherla Chunav Kshetra was directly premiered on Sony Max on 11 December 2022.

 Reception

+Critical reception

-Macherla Niyojakavargam received negative reviews from critics.
+Macherla Niyojakavargam received mixed to negative reviews.
 Arvind V of Pinkvilla rated the film 2 out of 5 stars and wrote "The story of Macherla Niyojakavargam checks all the wrong boxes, boxes that have been reintroduced from a bygone era: Threatening a widow".
 123Telugu wrote that the film is "routine and outdated action drama with a select few mass moments".
 Neeshitha Nyayapati of The Times of India rated the film 1.5 out of 5 stars and wrote "Macherla Niyojakavargam is sadly all style and no substance".
 Murali Krishna CH of The New Indian Express stated "Macherla Niyojakavargam is painfully predictable and ridiculously repetitive".

+Box office

+Macherla Niyojakavargam recorded a gross of ₹8.6 crore on its opening day with a share of ₹5.17 crore.
+In its opening weekend, it collected a total gross of ₹14.2 crore with a share of ₹8.1 crore.